 Reconstructive plastic surgery for burns consists of the following:

 • Skin grafting: Skin is removed from the donor area and transplanted to the affected area.
-Split thickness skin grafts and full thickness skin grafts are used for the procedure depending upon the requirement.
-A dermatome is also used.
-Recovery time for split thickness skin graft is relatively quick as compared to the recovery time for full thickness skin graft.
+Split thickness skin grafts and full-thickness skin grafts are used for the procedure depending upon the requirement.
+In a few cases, a dermatome is also used.
+Recovery time for a split-thickness skin graft is relatively quick compared to the recovery time for a full-thickness skin graft.

 • Tissue Expansion: This procedure enables your body to grow extra skin in order to cope with reconstruction needs.
 A balloon expander is used for the same.
 When enough skin growth has been achieved, it is then used to reconstruct the damaged part.

 What happens after the surgery?

 For Plastic and reconstructive surgery that involves transplantation and removal of the skin or composite tissue, the patient strictly needs to follow the guidelines of care and general instructions as issued by the plastic surgeon.
 Special care needs to be taken even after the discharge to prevent any type of infection while recovering.

 It is important to exercise patience with the healing process after Reconstructive surgery for burns.
 After the surgery, you will notice changes in the appearance, color, and feeling of your skin at the site of damage, however, it will take some amount of time before you begin to notice it completely.
 Feeling of numbness and tingling is common but these will tend to fade away as you progress towards recovery.

 Leg Defects surgery – Operative

 Precise suturing is required for reconstructive microvascular surgery used to treat leg defects.
 The surgeon may request preoperative testing to ensure normal anatomy and assess the amount of operative success.
 The procedure is somewhat long and extensive and may require at least one week of hospitalization in most cases.
 However with the good results that accrue, one should really not think too much about this requirement.